jahudka/dicc/docs/02-intro-to-dicc.md

    container directly; rather, you will always obtain a Promise which you will need to await.
 DICC will do it for you automatically when injecting the service as a dependency.
+ - A **service decorator** is a special definition you can export from one of your resource files; similarly to a service definition, it is a `satisfies` expression.
+A service decorator always targets a specific service type, and will be applied by the compiler to all services which match that type.
+   Service decorators can modify a service's scope, they can register additional hooks, and they can even wrap the service factory and alter the service instance itself, if needed.

 **Next**: [Services and dependencies][2]